Ultimate England Travel Guide for Visiting in 2025

 Weston-super-Mare, North Somerset, England, UK - October 04, 2018: View over the beach and the Grand Pier

 April to September would be the best time to visit England if you want sunnier climes, but we can’t guarantee it.
-May 2021 has been the coldest on record, whereas May 2020 was a scorcher.
 In summer our parks fill up, the rooftop bars open and festival season arrives.
 You’ll generally find us English people in a better mood – unless it’s ‘too hot’ of course (expect to hear this when it’s 20C+).

 If you want to experience England a little differently, then you should come and visit us in December.
 Come December and England turns into a winter wonderland with town centres filled with decorations and Christmas Markets in every city.
 It’s also a really lovely time to see the National Parks covered in a light sprinkling of snow.